ImageMagick/Usage-Markdown/quantize/index.md

 ![==&gt;](../img_www/right.gif)
 [![\[IM Output\]](sphere_shadow_hlines.gif)](sphere_shadow_hlines.gif)

-The next step is to convert this set of dither patterns into single threshold map image, rather than a set of multiple images.
+The next step is to convert this set of dither patterns into a single threshold map image, rather than a set of multiple images.
 This is achieved by using some fancy image manipulations to merge all the images together.

 ~~~